1993 World Trade Center bombing: U.S. Diplomatic Security Service involvement

-Although the FBI received the credit, Diplomatic Security Service (DSS) special agents actually found and arrested Ramzi Ahmed Yousef, the architect of the 1993 World Trade Center bombing.
+Although the FBI received the credit, Diplomatic Security Service (DSS) special agents actually found and arrested Ramzi Yousef, the architect of the 1993 World Trade Center bombing.
 Special Agents Bill Miller and Jeff Riner were given a tip by an associate of Ramzi Yousef about his location.
 In coordination with the Pakistani Inter-Services Intelligence (ISI), DSS arrested Ramzi Yousef.
 After his arrest, Ramzi Yousef is alleged to have said to investigators "this is only the beginning."